forestdb/forestdb.org/MAINTENANCE.md

 teaching resource, a historical archive, or worth reinvesting in?
-The cheap, high-value direction is to keep it healthy as teaching infrastructure (CI is now in place) and lean into the machine-readable `models.json` corpus as a citable dataset of ~200 human-annotated generative models — useful for LLM-era probabilistic-program-synthesis evals.
+The cheap, high-value direction is to keep it healthy as teaching infrastructure (CI is now in place) and lean into the machine-readable `models.json` corpus as a citable dataset of 214 human-annotated generative models, useful for LLM-era probabilistic-program-synthesis evals.